IRVLUTD/neuralgrasps-model/README.md

 The project root should include an `experiments/` directory to store each individual experiment run's:
-- hyper-parameters  as a `specs.json` file
+- training hyper-parameters (epochs, learning rate etc) in a `specs.json` file
 - train, test, validation splits (as json files)
 -  model and optimizer checkpoints
 -  evaluation results